 Materials:

-- Wool of the Andes by Knit Picks in the "Dill Heather" "Rabbit Heather" and "Mineral Heather" I used 2 balls of the Rabbit, 2 balls of the Mineral, Note: If you need to substitute yarn, use a 4/medium on the yarn weight scale.
+• 550 yards of #4/medium worsted weight yarn (I used Wool of the Andes Tweed by Knit Picks in the “Dill Heather” “Rabbit Heather” and “Mineral Heather” I used 2 balls of the Rabbit, 2 balls of the Mineral, and 1 ball of the Dill)

-Love button cowls?
+Love the Rustic Tweed Crochet Button Cowl?
 Check out my French Vanilla Button Cowl & my Margaret Button Cowl!

 Instructions:

-Button cowl is worked flat.
-Buttons are sewed on last and the spaces in between posts serve as button holes.
-Stitch pattern multiple can be worked over any even number.
+This cowl is worked flat.
+The stitch pattern multiple can be worked over any even number.

 Ch 40 (any even number is fine)